Menu

 The persons authorized to serve the summons in a divorce case include: (1) A sheriff; (2) a deputy sheriff; (3) a special sheriff; (4) any disinterested person; (5) an authorized process server; and (6) any person specially appointed by the court.

 Many disinterested persons help Plaintiffs serve the summons and divorce pleadings on the Defendant.
 However, there are special requirements to make such service valid.
 The disinterested person must have absolutely no claim or interest of any kind in the case.
 They must also personally know the Defendant; they must know that the Defendant is the spouse of the Plaintiff; and that he personally served the Defendant with the documents.
+It is very rare that such a person serves the Summons on a defendant.

 The disinterested person must sign a sworn affidavit indicating that these requirements are met.